 The Department of English at the University of Windsor offers two fields within the M.A.
 Program in English: Literature and Creative Writing, and Literature and Language.
 Within the Literature and Language field, there are two different options: the Thesis Option and the Course Work Option.

-The Literature and Creative Writing field allows students to combine graduate-level study of literature with advanced work on creative writing in a two-term workshop and by developing a significant independent writing project.
-Within the Literature and Language field, the Course Work Option offers exposure to a wide variety of topics in literature, composition and rhetoric, and linguistics.
+The Literature and Creative Writing field allows students to combine graduate-level study of literature with advanced work on creative writing in a two-term workshop and a significant independent writing project.
+Within the Literature and Language field, the Course Work Option offers exposure to a wide variety of topics in literature, composition, and rhetoric.
 The Thesis Option allows students to investigate a single topic in depth through independent, extended research with faculty supervision.

 Programs of Study